Tire Pressure Inflation Systems (Trailers)

 A tire found to be inflated less than 80% of the fleet’s target pressure should be considered flat.

 Proper tire inflation pressure is critical to the optimal operation of a commercial vehicle.
-Underinflated tires result in decreased fuel efficiency and reduced tire wear.
+Underinflated tires result in decreased fuel efficiency and increased tire wear.
 A 0.5-1.0% increase in fuel consumption is seen in vehicles running with tires underinflated by 10 psi.
 Having appropriate pressure reduces tire wear, increases fuel efficiency, and leads to fewer roadside breakdowns due to tire failures.

 Automatic tire inflation systems (ATIS) work to overcome one or more of the causes of tire underinflation by monitoring tire inflation pressure relative to a pre-set target and re-inflating tires whenever the detected pressure is below the target level.
 The system alerts the driver that the tires are being re-inflated but does not report on the actual tire pressure.
 The system relies on the vehicle’s compressed-air tanks or draws air directly from the surrounding environment using a self-contained pump.